pololu/vl6180x-arduino/README.md

 ## Version history

+* 1.2.0 (2016 May 18): Added functions for reading range in millimeters, taking range scaling factor into account.
+Changed example sketches to use these functions.
 * 1.1.0 (2016 May 12): Added functions to set range scaling factor and example sketch to demonstrate scaling.
 * 1.0.1 (2016 Mar 14): Added missing `Serial.begin()` to examples and changed `configureDefault()` to reset some additional registers to power-on defaults.
 * 1.0.0 (2015 Sep 24): Original release.